mattyjr007/Klustherthon_diagnobuddy/README.md

 # Klustherthon DiagnoBuddy

-This api provides a drug diagnosis response bot system which returns a text based on the users input (health complains).
+This api provides a health diagnosis response bot system which returns a text based on the users input (health complains).

 Head over to https://diagnobuddy.azurewebsites.net/docs to use the api interactively from the browser.